✔ No account fees or minimums ✔ Up to 4.20% APY

 As businesses adjust prices to accommodate higher labor costs, consumers should expect that their dollars won’t go as far as they used to.
 That is, many economists argue that minimum wage is correlated with inflation.
 Some say that if business owners have to raise the minimum wage they pay workers, they will pay along those costs to their customers, ratcheting up their prices and contributing to inflation.

 That said, other economists paint inflation as the boogeyman of the minimum wage debate.
-For example, Daniel Kuehn, a research associate at The Urban Institute, said that, though increasing wages will increase the cost of goods and services, it’s not really a 1:1 ratio.
+For example, Daniel Kuehn, a research associate at The Urban Institute, has said that, though increasing wages will increase the cost of goods and services, it’s not really a 1:1 ratio.
 In other words, it won’t be “enough for consumers to really feel a burn in their wallet.”

 Recommended: Compare Texas Cost of Living to California Cost of Living